ahmadfajar/vue-mdbootstrap/README.md

 ### Using Module Bundler

-If you are building a Single Page Application and you can use module bundler like [Vite](https://vitejs.dev/), [Vue Cli](https://cli.vuejs.org/) or [Webpack](https://webpack.js.org/) to create and start your project.
+If you are building a Single Page Application, then you can use module bundler such as [Vite](https://vitejs.dev/), [Vue Cli](https://cli.vuejs.org/) or [Webpack](https://webpack.js.org/) to build and jump-start your project.
-And use `yarn` or `npm` package manager to get the latest version of **Vue.js**, and **Vue MDBootstrap**.
-We assume you already create your project using [Vite + Vue](https://vuejs.org/guide/quick-start.html#creating-a-vue-application).
+And use `yarn` or `npm` to get the latest version of **Vue.js** and **Vue MDBootstrap**.
+We assume you have created your project using [Vite + Vue](https://vuejs.org/guide/quick-start.html#creating-a-vue-application).
-If not yet, please read the [manual](https://vuejs.org/guide/quick-start.html#creating-a-vue-application) first.
+If not, please read the [manual](https://vuejs.org/guide/quick-start.html#creating-a-vue-application) first.